 9. Where an applicant submits additional information on its own initiative, it shall send that information to EFSA.
 In such cases, EFSA should give its opinion within the nine-months to the European Commission.

-10. Seven months from the date of publication of EFSA’s opinion, the European Commission should submit draft commission decision to the Standing Committee on Plants, Animals, Food and Feed ( SCoPAFF) for adding/updating the Novel Food in the Union List and authorizing the placing of the Novel Food on the market, provided –
+10. Seven months from the date of publication of EFSA’s opinion, the European Commission should submit a draft commission decision to the Standing Committee on Plants, Animals, Food and Feed ( SCoPAFF) for adding/updating the Novel Food in the Union List and authorizing the placing of the Novel Food on the market, provided –

-- Novel Food takes care of the underlying principle of review – i.e safety of the food, intention of use and product label.
+- Novel Food takes care of the underlying principle of review – i.e safety of the food, intention of use, and product label.

 - any relevant provision of Union law, including the precautionary principle (mentioned in Regulation (EC) No 178/2002 in article 7) is addressed properly.

 - EFSA’s opinion is taken into consideration.